NXModdingFS/FS25_NXProductions/README.md

+> [!NOTE]
+> Edits of this mod file are not permitted.
+If you contact me with a bug report and you have edited the code, it makes it much harder for me to assist you with your query.
+Please join the discord with the link below https://discord.gg/aDTTXAhE2m where i will amswer any questions you may have.

 <ins>**NX Productions**</ins>

 A production management mod for Farming Simulator 25 that provides an overview of all your production facilities with automatic management capabilities.